kwalczak80/Speedy-cars/README.md

 - templates: Containing the base.html, allauth(django authentication).
 The partial folder contains the navbar and footer HTML.
 - templates (app level): some of the apps have their own templates directory for HTML to consider portability and reuse.
 - urls (app level): each app has its own url.py file to consider portability and reuse.
-- static: Base css and Javascript files.
+- static: CSS files for the website and admin panel.
+Javascript file is also included in this folder.
 - manage.py: This file is used to start the site and perform functions during development.
-- README.md: Readme documentation.
+- README.md: Documentation about the project.
 - Procfile: To run the application on Heroku.
-- Requirements.txt: Containing the project dependencies Note: Environment variable values are not exposed in the source code as they are stored locally in env.py that is not checked in( listed in .gitignore).
+- Requirements.txt: Containing the project dependencies.
+Note: Environment variable values are not exposed in the source code as they are stored locally in env.py that is not checked in(listed in .gitignore).

 ### Database design